Understanding Substance Use Disorder And Partying: Treatment Options

 As one literature review explains, several studies have shown that online therapy for substance use can be as effective as in-person therapy.
 The studies included in the review focused on pathological gambling, tobacco addiction, and substance addiction.
 Participants experienced positive treatment effects after treatment and at a longer-term follow-up.

 When you sign up for an online platform, you can often get matched within 48 hours.
-Through some platforms, you have 24/7 service, with the option to message them at any time with questions.
+Through some platforms, you have 24/7 service, with the option to message your therapist at any time with questions.
 You can also choose between phone, video, or chat therapy sessions once a week.

 Takeaway